 There was an elderly woman who was troubled over making out her will.
 She had grown up in those times when making a will, or receiving what were called "The Last Rites" were things that you put off until the last moment.
 She feared that making her will would mean she had not long to live.
 On the other hand, we know of families that split up badly just because someone belonging to them hadn't made a will.
 In today's gospel, Jesus is quite definite about what final words he has to say to his disciples still doubted.
 He had asked them to meet him on the mountain, and they did that.
 Like any gathering of people, their feelings were varied.
 Some of them worshipped him, while some of them still doubted the reality of his resurrection.

 The mission he gave them was simple to understand but difficult to carry out.
-It was to teach other people all that he had taught them.
-Just as he asked his disciples to obey him, they were to ask others to obey his directions and instructions also.
+It was to teach to others all that he had taught them.
+Just as he asked his disciples to obey him, they were to ask others to obey his directions also.
 The programme of conversion and salvation must continue from generation to generation, until the end of time.
 With all the changes in the church and in society, two things have not changed: Jesus himself, and his message of grace and mercy.
 The Message and the Messenger have never, and will never change.
-People who are bothered about changes in the church and society should remember that the basic things that matter have not changed at all.
-And his mission to them is our mission too.
+People who worry about changes in the church and society should remember that the basics that matter can still be relied on.
+He is with us always... and his mission our mission too.

 "You write a new page of the gospel each day,